bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 .restart file
 -------------

-This lists the information at the end of an MD step which can be used to restart the MD simulation.
-This file is human readable and lists information about the system set up along with the current positions and velocities of the atoms in the system.
+The .restart file is written at the end of an MD step and it contains the information to restart the MD simulation from that step.
+This file is human readable and reports information about the system setup along with the current positions and velocities of the atoms in the system.

-To restart an MD the restart section can be added to the input file to instruct the code to use this file as the restart point:
+To restart an MD simulation the EXT_RESTART section has to be added to the input file to instruct the code to use the .restart file as the restart point:

 .. code-block:: none